awsdocs/iam-user-guide/doc_source/introduction_identity-management.md

 ## Access control methods<a name="AccessControlMethods"></a>

-Here are the ways you can use IAM to control access to your AWS resources\.
+Here are the ways you can control access to your AWS resources\.